top of page

 Linguistic - cultural - country-specific preparation

-The professional qualification of the expatriate is certainly often of decisive importance for his or her selection.
-Usually, the expatriate will not be able to speak the language of the future host country.
-In this case, intensive language preparation training with a carefully selected provider is of decisive importance not only for the employee, but also for the family members who will accompany him.
-Language shortcomings are the biggest barriers to a successful bridgehead in a new market.
-The training of foreign language skills should not, however, lead to the expectation of an ability to evaluate legal contract texts.
+The professional qualifications of the expatriate are often of decisive importance for his or her selection.
+Usually, the expatriate will not speak the language of the future host country.
+In this case, intensive language training with a carefully selected provider is of decisive importance not only for the employee but also for the accompanying family members.
+Language deficiencies are the greatest barrier to establishing a successful foothold in a new market.
+However, foreign language training should not lead to the expectation that participants will be able to interpret legal contract texts.

 Intensive preparation is advisable and profitable

-The cultural and country-specific preparation serves to deepen knowledge about foreign behaviour and climatic and other environmental requirements.
-A pure study of literature certainly does not fulfil the intended purpose.
-In recent years, management schools have crystallized here, which guarantee careful and intensive preparation for a particular country of activity.
-The opinion that the employee learns the language at the place of employment has not proved true.
-On the contrary, it has been shown that savings in language training lead to a reduction in work performance, especially during the familiarisation period.
+Cultural and country-specific preparation serves to deepen understanding of foreign behaviour, climate, and other environmental conditions.
+A purely theoretical study of literature does not fulfil the intended purpose.
+In recent years, management schools have emerged that provide careful and intensive preparation for a specific country of assignment.
+The assumption that the employee will learn the language on site has proven incorrect.
+On the contrary, experience shows that savings in language training reduce performance, particularly during the familiarisation phase.

-In order to cope abroad, the employee should at least acquire basic knowledge of the national language before leaving the country.
-This applies in particular to the spouse, who is even more dependent on the foreign language without being integrated into the company and having native-language contacts with the head office.
-Before the employee takes up his or her position abroad, he or she should have good working knowledge of the national language.
-In each individual case it should be checked which written and oral expression level the employee needs for his task in order to convey it to him in advance through individual or group language courses.
+To cope effectively abroad, the employee should acquire at least a basic knowledge of the national language before leaving the country.
+This applies particularly to the spouse, who is even more reliant on the foreign language, as he or she is not integrated into the company and lacks native-language contact with head office.
+Before taking up the position abroad, the employee should possess a good working knowledge of the national language.
+In each individual case, it should be determined which level of written and oral proficiency the employee requires for the assignment, so that it can be provided in advance through individual or group language training.

 On-site language and behavioural training

-In the first months of the stay abroad, the employee and his or her spouse should deepen their knowledge in a local intensive course and gain more confidence in an accompanying conversation course.
-Expatriates need not only the ability to adapt, but also the ability to bring about change, understanding of their own and foreign culture and special behavioural training.
-They thus implement the requirement to supplement the previously primarily content-oriented continuing education programme with a so-called process-oriented part.
+In the first months abroad, the employee and his or her spouse should deepen their knowledge through a local intensive course and gain confidence through an accompanying conversation course.
+Expatriates require not only adaptability but also the capacity to initiate change, an understanding of both their own and foreign cultures, and specialised behavioural training.
+They thereby meet the requirement to supplement the previously content-focused training programme with a process-oriented component.

 For the whole family: Intercultural Training

-Intercultural training is not only important for employees who are preparing for a foreign assignment, but also for participants of international project groups and for those employees who are in constant contact with foreign countries.
-This training can generally contribute to improving cooperation, innovation and effectiveness within an international organisation.
-Preparatory seminars for assignments abroad can therefore also be part of a centrally controlled training concept for an extended target group.
-The training phases should also accompany the expatriate at the beginning of the foreign assignment, because in this way the questions arising from the confrontation with the new situation in the host country can be dealt with effectively.
-If the family accompanies the expatriate abroad, they should also be offered such training.
-The focus of the intercultural training should shift from the transfer of partial knowledge of the country to the demonstration of relationships in the host country.
-The participants of such a training should be made aware of how they think and act themselves.
+Intercultural training is essential not only for employees preparing for a foreign assignment but also for members of international project teams and employees in regular contact with foreign markets.
+Such training generally contributes to improving cooperation, innovation, and efficiency within an international organisation.
+Preparatory seminars for assignments abroad can therefore form part of a centrally coordinated training programme for a wider target group.
+The training phases should also support the expatriate at the beginning of the foreign assignment, as this enables questions arising from the new situation in the host country to be addressed effectively.
+If the family accompanies the expatriate abroad, they should likewise be offered such training.
+The focus of intercultural training should shift from imparting isolated knowledge about the host country to illustrating interrelationships within it.
+Participants in such training should become aware of how they think and act themselves.
 Only in this way can they recognise the differences and possible communication difficulties with foreign values, other mentalities and patterns of life.

 Information on site

-The visit of the expatriate and the accompanying family members in the future host country is of particularly great benefit, because it may also avoid bad investments.
-Some companies also offer "trial weeks" in advance for the employee and his or her family, and the decision is made only afterwards.
+A preliminary visit by the expatriate and accompanying family members to the future host country is highly beneficial, as it can help avoid poor investment decisions.
+Some companies even offer ‘trial weeks’ in advance for the employee and his or her family, with the final decision being made afterwards.
 The risk of early termination for family reasons can thus be partially reduced.
-This first visit should last between two and six weeks after careful preparation and coordination with possible contact persons abroad.
+This initial visit should last between two and six weeks after careful preparation and coordination with possible contact persons abroad.
 In this way it is possible to experience both professional and private changes in the host country.
 The employee recognises the local, economic and legal framework of the new host state.
 They may already be familiar with the organisation of the subsidiaries, future employees, current problems and wishes of their superiors.

 The quality of life is very important for the family!

-In private terms, they have the opportunity to inquire about an apartment (housing complexes / equipment) as well as about the essential services.
-The family members have the possibility to ask questions about the admission of school-age children to a German or public school on the spot.
+In private terms, they have the opportunity to inquire about housing (residential complexes, facilities) and essential local services.
+Family members can inquire on site about the admission of school-age children to German or public schools.
 Of great importance are certainly also the shopping possibilities, the local range of goods and the cost of living.
-For many Europeans, the cultural offer in the form of clubs, theatres and museums is of essential importance.
-Cultural events are often the only way to maintain contact with other expatriates.
-They are, of course, also the necessary information exchange.
+For many Europeans, the cultural offerings in the form of clubs, theatres, and museums are of essential importance.
+Cultural events are often the only means of maintaining contact with other expatriates.
+They also serve, of course, as an important forum for exchanging information.
 In the end, the local infrastructure is also of great importance.
-During this information stay in the host country, the employee, together with the family accompanying him or her, can see whether his or her ideas can be brought into line with the company's plans.
+During this information stay in the host country, the employee and accompanying family can assess whether their expectations align with the company’s plans.
 This orientation phase is financially reasonable.
 If the family - due to the previous visit - can already move into an apartment at the beginning of the stay abroad, the company saves hotel costs and work absences during the first weeks in the country.
 This alone can pay for the information stay.
-It has been shown that it makes sense to provide the employee with a checklist to help him or her with his or her thoughts during the information stay.
+Experience shows that providing the employee with a checklist to guide his or her considerations during the information stay is useful.

 Family preparation